AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * pygraphviz -->

 # Future work
-In a large repository, there may be many issue reports with different severity.
-(Even typos in the documentation are considered issues!)
-We want to fix the most serious bugs first, and schedule non-critical bugs for later.
-"Triage" means that in a traffic accident scene, the first aid workers must determine among the injured, whose situation is more emergent.
-GitHub provides the feature of adding custom tags, in addition to the default tags like "invalid/This doesn't seem right"; "bug/Something isn't working"; "documentation/Improvements or additions to documentation"; "duplicate/This issue or pull request already exists"; "enhancement/New feature or request"; "question/Further information is requested"; "wontfix/This will not be worked on", etc. I suggest that, in a scale from 1 to 10, add tags "severity:<level>" and so on to rate the seriousness of the bug once the issue has been confirmed as valid.
+In the future, in a scale from 1 to 10, we can add tags "severity:<level>" and so on to rate the seriousness of the bug once the issue has been confirmed as valid.
+Yet, the implementation is proved to be quite difficult.
+It is because that bug severity ratings are language-specific, environment-specific, and is dependent on the project team's own experience with bugs.

 ![image](https://user-images.githubusercontent.com/9071916/142561377-1ed470e1-7852-4435-89b6-f9ddc7be52e2.png)